There is an old saying that’s often said by people when people beginning an arduous yet not nearly so impossible project:

 “Failure is often mistaken for finality.”

 Yes, that’s it.
-Therefore, let us proceed onwards and upwards.
+Therefore, let us proceed onward and upwards.

 Your last statement “failure is often mistaken for finality” also applies to the world of sports.
 Losing and/or failing is the end of the world, only if you let it be.
 Failure and success are measurements that don’t take into account intangibles such as excellence in approach, attitude and mentality.
 Those things help us grow and become better humans, and I think that’s what matters the most anyway.